Points of Pride

-- Second-year students in the spring 2018 design studios designed, built and installed “Prisma,” a 1,300-square-foot structure at Reiman Gardens for its “Forces of Nature” kinetic art exhibition, which runs April 28 through Nov.
-3.
+- Second-year students in the spring 2018 design studios designed, built and installed “Prisma,” a 1,300-square-foot structure at Reiman Gardens.

 - Students in the “Fabricating Potentials” interdisciplinary spring 2018 option studio used advanced computational methods to design, fabricate and install “Bluestem,” a permanent installation at the Iowa Arboretum.

-The ISU Department of Architecture will host a workshop and colloquium at the 2018 Venice Biennale of Architecture.
+- The ISU Department of Architecture hosted a workshop and colloquium at the 2018 Venice Biennale of Architecture.
 This is the third time Iowa State architecture students and faculty have been invited to participate in the Biennale Architettura.

 - AIA College of Fellows

-Morrill Professor Thomas Leslie, FAIA, FAAR, the Pickard Chilton Professor in Architecture, will be invested in the American Institute of Architects College of Fellows at the 2018 Conference on Architecture in New York City.
+- Morrill Professor Thomas Leslie, FAIA, FAAR, the Pickard Chilton Professor in Architecture, was invested in the American Institute of Architects College of Fellows at the 2018 Conference on Architecture in New York City.